Christopher Duffy Book and Paper Conservation

 Current Research

-My current research focuses on the conservation of a collection of shadow puppets made and performed by the artist and writer Norman Ault in the first half of the twentieth century.
+My recent research focused on the conservation of a collection of shadow puppets made and performed by the artist and writer Norman Ault in the first half of the twentieth century.

-Although concerned with finding novel solutions for conservation treatments, organisation, interpretation and housing, I am also investigating the intangible aspects inherent in the collection but believed to be dormant.
-To do this, I am investigating the use of performance as a conservation choice.
+Although concerned with finding novel solutions for conservation treatments, organisation, interpretation and housing, I also investigated the intangible aspects inherent in the collection but believed to be dormant.
+To do this, I explored the use of performance as a conservation choice.

-My research asks what can be gained through conservation, but also what might be overlooked in our efforts to ensure the preservation of such objects.
+My research asked what can be gained through conservation, but also what might be overlooked in our efforts to ensure the preservation of such objects.

 Can we conserve a shadow?